anudeepthika/calculate-behaviour2/addition.md

 Scenario: Result is too large to display (or overrunning the limits)

+  Given I have a calculator that's turned on

+   When I enter "first number"
+  And I press "+" button
+  And I enter "next number"
+  And I press "+" button
+  And I enter "next number"
+  And repeat this until you enter last but one number And press "=" after entering last number

+  Then I see the added results in exponential form

 Scenario: Numbers can be negative

 Scenario: Numbers can be fraction

+  Given I have a calculator that's turned on.

+  When I enter "first fractional number"
+  And I press "+" button
+  And I enter "second fractoinal number"
+  And I press "=" button

+  Then I see the "added sum" as the fractional number

 Scenario: Number can be irrational

 Scenario: Length of each number